Tsallis-Cirto Hubble parameter: Explaining DESI data and High redshift Supermassive Black Hole

-where $f$ is the asscretion radiative efficiency of order $10\%$ in a thin disk model \cite{shakura}.
+where $f$ is the accretion radiative efficiency of order $10\%$ in a thin disk model.
 In what follows, we take $f=0.1$ to stay inside the Eddington limit. \\\\ To compare our model expectation with the stringent observations, we consider again GNz-11 with BH mass $M\sim 1.6\times 10^6 M_{\odot}$ at $z=10.6$.
-We assume that the ambient density for accretion is stable for the BH seed to grow at Eddington limit and consider the time lapse between $z=25$ to $z=10.6$ using Eq.(\ref{Dt}).
+We assume that the ambient density for accretion is stable for the BH seed to grow at Eddington limit.
+Using Eq.(\ref{Dt}), we consider the time lapse between $z=30$ to $z=10.6$ for $c_0=0.2,\:\:c_a=0.85$,